 The Stevenson / Farmer Review, released by the Government today (October 26) has brought into sharp focus the role Employers have in managing and supporting the wellbeing and mental health of their staff.

 This wide ranging review looks at the impact mental health has on employability, absence from work, progression and productivity, with the result that UK businesses are potentially losing up to £42bn.

 The Review introduces new Mental Health Standards for employers to:

 - Produce, implement and communicate a mental health at work plan

 - Encourage open conversations about mental health and the support available when employees are struggling

 - Routinely monitor employee mental health and wellbeing

 It must also be remembered that employers have a legal obligation to manage their staff’s mental health under current Health and Safety legislation – something which we believe is often overlooked.

-Here at Loch Associates Group, we have been advocating a holistic approach to managing employees and their wellbeing; the team at HR Advise Me are supporting clients to improve their policies and procedures around mental health as the foundation for an open dialogue in the workplace.
-Our medical experts at Loch Wellbeing provide Mental Health First Aid Training, so you and your staff can spot any symptoms early on.
+Here at Loch Associates Group, we have been advocating a holistic approach to managing employees and their wellbeing; the team at Loch HR are supporting clients to improve their policies and procedures around mental health as the foundation for an open dialogue in the workplace.
+Our medical experts at Loch Training & Wellbeing provide Mental Health First Aid Training, so you and your staff can spot any symptoms early on.
 And together, the team can provide advice and support to reduce absences and their impact, helping your staff return to work sooner, and cope better in the workplace.